Skip to Content

 Arizona Attorney General Civil Rights Division

-The mission of the Civil Rights Division of the Arizona Attorney General’s Office is to enforce civil rights laws, increase public awareness of civil rights, provide dispute resolution services, and offer community services throughout the State.
-They strive to mediate complaints and foster educational outreach programs that aim to eradicate discriminatory practices at their roots, making the workplace a safer, more equitable environment.
+The Civil Rights Division of the Arizona Attorney General’s Office enforces civil rights laws, educates the public about civil rights, and offers dispute resolution services statewide.
+They work to resolve complaints and promote outreach that fights bias and discrimination at its roots, aiming for safer, more equitable workplaces.

 ACLU